This guide provides information for institutions with 16 to 18 Residential Bursary Fund (RBF) allocations in the 2017 to 2018 academic year.

 The administration and allocation of RBF is subject to the institution’s normal governance and audit regimes.
 RBF funding is also subject to the normal assurance arrangements for 16 to 19 education and training.
 Institutions should note that, following an audit, funding might be recovered where RBF payments are found not to have been made in accordance with this guide.

-EFA cannot guarantee to reimburse any overspends by institutions as this is dependent on funds becoming available for redistribution.
+ESFA cannot guarantee to reimburse any overspends by institutions as this is dependent on funds becoming available for redistribution.
 Institutions are therefore advised not to overspend in the expectation that there will be a reallocation of funds later in the year.
-EFA will not reimburse any overspend that is not within the scheme rules as set out in this guide and may take action to recover any RBF funds spent outside the scheme rules.
+ESFA will not reimburse any overspend that is not within the scheme rules as set out in this guide and may take action to recover any RBF funds spent outside the scheme rules.

 RBF and other forms of financial support

 Students receiving RBF may also get support from other types of student support such as the 16 to 19 Bursary Fund, Care to Learn and free meals in further education if they meet the appropriate eligibility criteria.
-Institutions are not permitted to transfer any funds from RBF to other student support schemes provided by EFA or the Skills Funding Agency (SFA).
+Institutions are not permitted to transfer any funds from RBF to other student support schemes provided by ESFA or the Skills Funding Agency (SFA).